Customer Service FAQs

 - Touch up with paint.

 If you like conserving energy and an endless supply of hot water, then you are going to love the tankless water heater installed in your Viera Builders home.
 As people learn more about the benefits of tankless water heaters, they are becoming more and more popular.
 Tankless water heaters provide the comfort and convenience of having a continuous supply of hot water and they are a great solution for homes with busy families.
-Your new Viera Builders home is equipped with the latest Rheem tankless water heater technology.
+Your new Viera Builders home is equipped with the latest tankless water heater technology.
 The system consists of an interior keypad typically located in the garage and an exterior unit mounted outside of the home.
-Their award-winning tankless design features exclusive safety features including a self-diagnostic program, advance sensors that prevent overheating and an automatic shut off system in the event of an error.
+Safety features including a self-diagnostic program, advance sensors that prevent overheating and an automatic shut off system in the event of an error.

 As an on-demand system, no energy is wasted when there is no demand for hot water.
 With the digital display at your fingertips you can easily adjust the water temperature to the comfort level that is right for you.
 This is a feature every parent with young children can appreciate.
 When setting your water temperature, keep in mind it can take anywhere from 45 seconds to a few minutes to receive peak hot water at your spout depending on the distance the spout is from the unit and the time of year.
 It is not possible to raise your thermostat to a temperature higher than 120° as doing so may result in severe burns from scalding.
 Consult your instruction manual before setting the temperature of the water heater.